 Are you in for a short run or do you expect to keep investing in p2p lending platforms for years to come?
 There’s no easy answer to this, at least it’s not an easy one for me.

 Do you see loans from an ethical perspective?

-Can you invest in high return payday loans?
+Are you able to invest in high-return payday loans?
 Even if you know there’s some poor guy somewhere living from paycheck to paycheck that gets charged 100% or more interest rate for the loan the lending company let you invest in?